-Children can arrive at school from 8:30 am and can enter classrooms from 8.40.
-Children need to be in class and ready for registration by 8.40 am (after 8.50 they are marked as 'Late').
-After 9.15am, they are marked as 'N' meaning unexplained absence.
+Children can arrive at school from 8:30 am and can enter classrooms from 8.45.
+Children need to be in class and ready for registration by 8.50 am (after 8.50 they are marked as 'Late').
+Children not in class will be marked as 'N' meaning unexplained absence, and changed to a 'L' (Late) on arrival and the arrival time recorded.